sveinbjornt/iceaddr/README.md

 ### Look up Icelandic street addresses, postcodes and placenames

 `iceaddr` is a Python 3 package to look up information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
-The underlying data is contained in a local database and assembled from the following sources:
+The underlying data is contained in a local database assembled from the following sources:

 * [Staðfangaskrá](https://opingogn.is/dataset/stadfangaskra), the official Icelandic address registry maintained by [Registers Iceland](https://www.skra.is) (*Þjóðskra*, [CC-BY](http://opendefinition.org/licenses/cc-by/))